 - Seesaw for Schools users and users previewing Seesaw's Premium Features can upload 1-20 pages of a Google item or PDF and use all creative tools on all of the pages.

 I added My Google File and now students can't move anything

-When you upload a file from Google Drive into Seesaw, we don’t retain all of the interactable elements.
+When you upload a file from Google Drive into Seesaw, we don’t retain all of the interactive elements.
 We flatten the slide and then you can add more things in Seesaw.
 If you don't like this, you have two options.

-Option 1: Import your file using the steps above, then remake the parts the you want to be interactable in Seesaw using Seesaw’s tools.
+- Option 1: Import your file using the steps above, then remake the parts the you want to be interactive in Seesaw using Seesaw’s tools.